cbare/cbare.github.io/_posts/2019-05-31-multi-omic-studies.md

 n = 10,000 (??)

-Verily's Project Baseline is well funded, but asks participants to give up their data with little in return.
+Verily's Project Baseline is well funded, but is perhaps the most blatant about asking participants to [give up their data with little in return][9].

+“Alphabet’s Google division is, fundamentally, in the business of selling data.
+That is a useful thing to keep in mind when Alphabet’s Verily comes calling for your medical data.
+But Google is also inarguably useful; this is why, despite knowing that my every move is being tracked by the company, I still make use of Google search, Gmail, and Google Docs, among its other myriad services.
+Verily’s Project Baseline is, in some sense, the health equivalent of those kinds of services — it has the potential to greatly expand our knowledge about what human health looks like.
+Not incidentally, the project will be of service to Verily as well.” -[The Verge, April, 2017][10]

 Starting in 2017 the multi-year study is expected to cost more than $100 million.
 Verily's deep molecular profiling includes: “[clinical, molecular, imaging, sensor, self-reported, behavioral, environmental, and other health-related measurements][8].”

 ![verily deep molecular profiling]({{ "/images/verily_deep_molecular_profiling.png" | absolute_url }})